PhoneBarcodeScanner/BarcodeScanner/README.md

-# DroneBarcodeScanner
+# PhoneBarcodeScanner
-TimberSmart DroneBarcodeScanner
+TimberSmart PhoneBarcodeScanner:

-This is a Drone Barcode Scanning app which talks to TimberSmart's inventory management system.
+This is a Phone Barcode Scanning app which talks to TimberSmart's inventory management system.
-The drone barcode scanner app will be connected to a DJI drone to fly and scan timber barcodes that could be several meters off the ground and out of reach.
+This app will allow users to scan barcodes using a mid-range Android device - saving the data in a local database.
-This will help TimberSmart's clients in various ways.
+This will allow TimberSmart to target small-scale businesses, providing a cheaper alternative to the Drone Scanner App but with the same features.
-This is the second development cycle of this app developed in Semester 1, 2021.
+This is the first iteration of the app created in Semester 2, 2021.